Tak 2: The Staff of Dreams

-Tak 2: The Staff of Dreams is a video game developed by Avalanche Software and published by THQ for the GameCube, Game Boy Advance, PlayStation 2 and Xbox.
-It is the sequel to Tak and the Power of Juju and it was released in 2004.
+Tak 2: The Staff of Dreams is an action-adventure platform video game developed by Avalanche Software and published by THQ for the GameCube, Game Boy Advance, PlayStation 2 and Xbox.
+It is the sequel to Tak and the Power of Juju and is the second installment of the Tak and the Power of Juju series.
 The PS2 version was ported to PlayStation Network as a "PS2 Classic" on November 29, 2011, but it was later taken off the store due to THQ's bankruptcy in 2013.